-Kapiti Coast based writer and poet Lindsay Rabbitt was born in Invercargill, New Zealand/Aotearoa’s southernmost city, to Des and Joy Rabbitt on May 4, 1950.
+Kapiti Coast based writer and poet Lindsay Rabbitt was born in Invercargill, Aotearoa/New Zealand’s southernmost city, to Des and Joy Rabbitt on May 4, 1950.
 Des was 24 and Joy 21.
 Lindsay was their third born; twins Peter and Paul preceded him.
 They died on the day of their birth on February 24, 1949.
 When he was three the family, which included his 18-month-old sister, Karen, his mother pregnant with brother Stephen (Joy would give birth to nine children in all) and his father, not long out of the tuberculosis sanatorium, left Southland, home province to the wider Irish Catholic Rabbitt family, to live in a State house in Alexandra, Central Otago, on the same street as his maternal grandparents, Eric and Hazel Aimers, descendents of English and Scottish Protestants.

 The Rabbitt siblings were taught by the Sisters of Mercy at St Gerard’s Primary School, and Lindsay was an altar boy at St John the Baptist Church during the twilight of the Latin Mass; he then spent ‘two unremarkable years’ at Dunstan High School, leaving at 15 to take up an apprenticeship in hand and machine typography with the Central Otago News.
 After he ‘finished his time’, Rabbitt worked for various newspapers and commercial printing houses in Aotearoa and Australia, which included a stint typesetting personal ads for the long-defunct, but notorious King’s Cross Whisper which operated above a sex shop in Darlinghurst.